Why you should be using National Days in your Marketing Calendar…

 How to choose which days to get involved in:

-Choosing which days you should get involved in can be difficult.
+Choosing which days to get involved in can be difficult.
 But here are our top tips and things you should avoid to help you out.

 How your business can get involved…

 Ensure that you have enough time to create an amazing campaign and truly get the most out of celebrating it.
-Preparation is key to success so giving at least a month’s notice before the event allows for customers to buy into the campaign purpose.
+Preparation is key to success so giving at least a month’s notice before the event allows customers to buy into the campaign's purpose.

 Use Social Media